karthikkm007/android_vendor_havoc/FEATURES.md

 - Volume Steps
 - VoLte icon
 - Weather in statusbar headers with icon support
-- Weather settings for Lockscreen (in Aicp Extras)
+- Weather settings for Lockscreen (in  Extras)
 - Yoga time

 ...and more